-14.2.12.18 <threshold-for-removing-undefined-well-sections>
+14.2.13.18 <threshold-for-removing-undefined-well-sections>

-Description: Maximum length of zone log section with undefined values (missing code).
-Cohiba will extract a well point in the middle of the undefined section and add a measurement error that is 1/4 the vertical length of the undefined section.
+Description: A well point will be extracted at a zone transition in and undefined section if the undefined section is shorter than this distance (MD).
+The well point is located the middle of the undefined section and a TVD measurement uncertainty will be added.
+The measurement uncertainty is 1/4 the difference of the TVD at the end points of the undefined section.
 Cohiba will ignore the zone transition if the undefined section is longer than this threshold.
-Short undefined sections is produced by some databases.
+Short undefined sections are produced by some databases.